yweweler/single-speaker-tts/README.md

 1. Setup the architecture parameters in [tacotron/params/model.py](tacotron/params/model.py)
 2. Prepare the training dataset:
-  1. Calculate dataset signal statistics.
-  2. Setup the dataset parameters in [tacotron/params/dataset.py](tacotron/params/model.py)
+  1. Setup the dataset parameters in [tacotron/params/dataset.py](tacotron/params/model.py)
+  2. Calculate dataset signal statistics.
+  3. Set the signal statistics in the dataset loader used.
-  3. **Optional**: Pre-calculate the features for the dataset.
+  4. **Optional**: Pre-calculate the features for the dataset.
 3. Setup the training parameters in [tacotron/params/training.py](tacotron/params/training.py)

 Start the training process: